What are Illinois’ harassment training requirements?

 The Illinois harassment training law requires that your training must include an explanation of sexual harassment under Illinois law; examples of unlawful sexual harassment; a summary of relevant federal and Illinois statutes concerning sexual harassment, including remedies available to people who experience sexual harassment; and a summary of employers’ responsibilities to prevent, investigate, and take measures to correct sexual harassment.
 These are the minimum standards that must be in all training, including model training that the state must produce.
 Employers may provide training that exceeds these minimum standards.

 Who does Senate Bill 75 apply to?

-Senate Bill 75 applies to all companies with 4 or more employees in Illinois.
-The law also requires that all restaurants and bars provide supplemental training.
+Senate Bill 75 applies to all companies with 1 or more employees in Illinois.
+The law also requires that all restaurants and bars provide supplemental training that covers specified content.